brunomuniz-encora/poc-starlingx-messages/README.md

 # The very simple PoC of an app that sends message to another app

-This is a very basic app that act as either a `central` or a `node`:
+This is a very basic app that acts as either a `central` or a `node`:

 - `central`: receives messages; plots received messages and clients connected.
 - `node`: generates random data (threats); sends a message to a `central` when